oda-hub/renku-graph-vis/README.md

 #### Parameters

 * `--filename` The filename of the output file image, until now, only png images are supported (eg `--filename graph.png`), default is `graph.png`
-* `--input-notebook` Input notebook to process, if not specified, will query for all the executions from all notebooks
+* `--input` Input entity to process (eg input notebook for a papermill execution), if not specified, will query for all the executions from all input entities
 * `--revision` The revision of the renku project at which the graph should be extracted, defaults to `HEAD`
 ```bash
 $ renku graphvis display